Our Summer Team

 Teacher

-Stella is certified in Infant, Child, and Adult First Aid and CPR
+Hannah is certified in Infant, Child, and Adult CPR, and First Aid